GrahamDumpleton-abandoned/lab-dropper-operator/README.md

 ./.workshop/scripts/delete-workshop.sh
 ```

-To delete special resources for CRDs and cluster roles for the Postgres operator, run:
+To delete special resources for CRDs and cluster roles for the workshop, run:

 ```
 ./.workshop/scripts/delete-resources.sh